WeezCodec/Student-perfomance-tracker/README.md

 Simulates collection , cleaning , analysis and reporting of student scores.

 Features :

-- Read scores from CSV or TXT
+- Read scores from CSV or TXT file
-- Calculate average and assign grades
+- Calculate each students average and assign grades
-- Handle missing / invalid data
+- Handle missing / invalid data using try/ except
-- Export cleaned and graded report
+- Export cleaned and graded report to a new file
-- Optional: Student class model
+- Optional: Create a class student to model each student.